wp-plugins/olimometer/readme.txt

 == Frequently Asked Questions ==

+= Can I display the progress / target / remaining values in a post or page? =

+Yup.
+Use one of these shortcodes, replacing 1 with the actual ID of your Olimometer.

+* Display the Amount Raised: [olimometer_progress id=1]
+* Display the Target: [olimometer_target id=1]
+* Display the amount remaining to hit Target: [olimometer_remaining id=1]

 = How do I add a PayPal Donate button? =

 Simply add the Olimometer as a Widget to your sidebar area, and enter your PayPal account's email address in the relevant field on the widget's configuration panel.